Differentiating $L_\infty$ groupoids: Examples

-\begin{example}[Strict Lie 2-groups and crossed modules of Lie groups] A crossed module $H \xrightarrow{\partial} G$ gives rise to a strict Lie 2-group whose underling Lie groupoid is $G\times H \Rightarrow G$, which is a special example of semistrict Lie 2-groupoid with $M=pt$.
-Thus the previous example specially implies that its tangent is
+\begin{example}[Strict Lie 2-groups and crossed modules of Lie groups] A crossed module $H \xrightarrow{\partial} G$ gives rise to a strict Lie 2-group whose underlying Lie groupoid is $G\times H \Rightarrow G$, which is a special example of semistrict Lie 2-groupoid with $M=pt$.
+Thus, the previous example especially implies that its tangent is

 \end{example}

 \begin{example}[general central extensions for Lie 2-groups] Let $G$ be a Lie group, $\mu:A\to B$ a homomorphism of abelian Lie groups.
 We consider the simplicial manifold $\mathcal BG$, which is the nerve of the groupoid $G\rightrightarrows *$ .
 Let $(U^{(n)}_i)_{i\in I^{(n)}}$ be a simplicial covering of $\mathcal BG$ in the sense of {\cite{WoZh16}} and $\phi\in {Z}^3_U(\mathcal BG,A\to B)$.
 We will follow the construction of \cite{WoZh16} of a stacky Lie groupoid central extension corresponding to cocycle $\phi$ and then \cite{z:tgpd-2} to turn the stacky construction into a Lie 2-group $\huaG$ in the simplicial formalism as in Def. \ref{def:lie-n-gpd}.